'Tornado Alley' and other things to know during tornado season

 What is a tornado?

-Essentially, a tornado is a column of air that spins at a high speed.
+Essentially, a tornado is a column of “rapidly rotating air that comes from a powerful, towering thunderstorm” also known as a supercell, Janice Dean, Fox News’ Senior Meteorologist, said in an email.

-The column typically forms from a thunderstorm, stretching down and eventually reaching the ground below.
+The column of air typically forms from the supercell, stretching down and eventually reaching the ground below.
 When this happens, the column takes the shape of a funnel -- also known as a funnel cloud, according to the Ready Campaign, a national public service campaign that helps Americans respond to natural and man-made disasters, among other things.

 When do tornadoes typically occur?